deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 ```

 From thereon, it's just a matter of waiting enough time for enough data to be
-harvested and reaching statistical significance.
+harvested to reach statistical significance.

 ### Performance for actual users

+For this second test, we ran a proper A/B test trying to falsify the
+hypothesis: in a given country, for a given device type, Cloudfront and Fastly
+perform the same.

 > ##### Why split the analysis by country _and_ platform?
 >